zerotier/docs/docs/central/sso.md

 If you wish, you can customize the final view of the sso login process.
 Create the file `$ZEROTIER_HOME/sso-auth.template.html`.

-Note: Any CSS or images must be hosted externaly, or placed within the single HTML page itself.
+Note: Any CSS or images must be hosted externally, or placed within the single HTML page itself.

 You may customize the page to look however you wish.
 At this time there are only two template values set by zerotier: